Behaviour & Attendance

 Students who acquire too many negative points in a day will usually be spoken to during the day and something put in place to help them address any problems.
 Over the term we monitor pupil points progress (PPP) by looking at the % of positive points a student has compared to the total positive and negative points they have been awarded so far.
 Students are made aware of this regularly and it helps to see which students are consistently working hard in every lesson and which students need more support.

-Example behaviour graph: This student is clearly working very hard, participating well and displaying the PRIDE values; they deserve congratulation and recognition for their efforts.
+Example behaviour summary: This student is clearly working very hard and participating well in their lessons; they deserve congratulation and recognition for their efforts.
 Their few negative behaviour points offer the chance for school and home to work together in supporting the child in making better decisions next time:

 Go4Schools displays the student’s attendance to date, up to the day before: